cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 12) And you're done!
 You can use any of the produced hashes to check on cyber.page or just go to [your tx page](https://cyber.page/pocket) and see the transactions!

 #### Cross-Linking and Clustering
 These are 2 terms that are often used and can help you to build the graph.
 Clusterization simply refers to different clusters on the [knowledge graph](https://cyber.page/graph).
+Please bare in mind, that it is not working atm.
 Clusters aren't necessarily connected between each other.
 But might be.

 Cross-linking means that there is more than one link from a CID.
 Chain linking, in theory, can also apply to cross-linking.
 For example, we may take the [current top CIDs](https://cyber.page/gol/relevance) and cross-link new content to these CIDs or cross-link it with other clusters/new content.